Last updated: 19/02/2025

 Kia EV9

-Australian deliveries for the 7-seater Kia EV9 started in early 2024.
-Three variants are currently available, the rear-wheel drive Air with 76 kWh battery, Earth or GT-Line which are both dual-motor all-wheel drive with a larger 100 kWh battery.
-A performance focused EV9 GT is also expected to follow, most likely during 2025.
+Three variants of Kia’s 7-seater Kia EV9 are currently available, the rear-wheel drive Air with 76 kWh battery, Earth or GT-Line which are both dual-motor all-wheel drive with a larger 100 kWh battery.
+A performance focused EV9 GT is expected to arrive during late 2025.
 It is worth noting that Kia performed local suspension tuning for the EV9 to ensure it drives well on Australian roads.

 Read more about Kia.